Companies are full of people trying to take your time and add tasks to your already full workload.

 Don’t act like you’ve scored a point or “won” something.
 You’ve just done your job as a leader, nothing more and nothing less.

-If you’re interested in learning more, be sure to check out the Managing Upwards eBook, which has even more great content about pushing back.
-Get it here.
+If you’re interested in learning more, be sure to check out the Managing Upwards eBook, which has even more great advice about how to manage your own boss and colleagues effectively.
+Get it here: The Managing Upwards eBook.

 What challenges have you faced in being able to push back on people?
 Leave a comment below!